MarketSquare/DbBot/BUILD.rst

        '-devel' suffix)
     #.
 Commit, push, add git tag with version number and push tags
     #.
 Upload to PyPi with: `python setup.py sdist upload`
     #.
+Check that page in PyPi looks good and `pip install dbbot` works.
+    #.
 Change __version__ to 'x.x-devel' in `dbbot/__init__.py`, commit and
        push
-    #.
-Check that page in PyPi looks good and `pip install robotfixml` works.
     #.
 Send emails to: `announce`__- and `devel`__-lists.
 Tweet and add news to
        Confluence.